 As a reference point, the first table shows Egyptian life expectancies during the Roman occupation of Egypt.
 At the moment of birth a child’s life expectancy was only 24.
 Almost one-third of the children died within the first year of life, but those who survived that perilous year could expect to live to the grand old age of 36.

 Now look at England roughly twelve hundred years later.
 What gains have been made in life expectancy?
 None at all: it’s still 24.
 The first year of life has become less dangerous — only 1 in 5 infants are dying — but life expectancy for those who survived that year has fallen to 31.

-The English experienced a gradual improvement in life expectancy over the next few hundred years, mostly through an increase in life expectancy at age 1.
-By the end of the Industrial Revolution, life expectancy had increase from 24 to 41, a 70% increase.
+The English experienced a gradual improvement in life expectancy over the next few hundred years.
+By the end of the Industrial Revolution, life expectancy had increased from 24 to 41, a 70% increase.
 Life expectancy for those who survived the first year of life had increased by almost 60%.

 The French in the early eighteenth century had the same life expectancy as the Egyptians had had seventeen hundred years earlier.
 It is possible that war and famine, which pushed France to the edge of collapse at this time, were responsible for these brutal numbers.
 One hundred years later, French life expectancy would match that of the English.

 The next table shows the evolution of life expectancy from the end of the Industrial Revolution to the end of the twentieth century.
 Western Europe experienced a rapid rise in material well-being over this period, and it was accompanied by a doubling of life expectancy.
 Japan also experienced sustained growth in material well-being, and life expectancy rose by almost 240%.
 Wealth and long life go together.